 Red tailed Black Cockatoo

-The synergy of true 'Offshore' and 'Biofuel' will prevail!
+The synergy of 'Offshore Performance' and sustainable renewable fuels will ultimately prevail!

 I am trusting that before long, a truly authentic offshore powerboat will travel this coastline, epitomising harmony with its environment.
-It may bring a synergy of biofuel and rationale to restoring a truly accessible and aspirational sport - but of more significance, will be its 'Spirit', inspiring understanding, faith and loyalty toward a new era of 'advanced' biofuels.
+It will bring a synergy of power, sustainable fuel and rationale to restoring a truly accessible and aspirational lifestyle - but of more significance, will be a 'Spirit', of understanding and responsibility toward all life on this planet.